Relintai/pandemonium_engine_docs/03_usage/09_audio/02_audio_streams.md

 # Audio streams

 ## Introduction

-As you might have already read in `doc_audio_buses`, sound is sent to each bus via an AudioStreamPlayer node.
+Sound is sent to each bus via an AudioStreamPlayer node.
 There are different kinds of AudioStreamPlayers.
 Each one loads an AudioStream and plays it back.

 ## AudioStream